Evaluating the Relationship Between Ramadan and Gratitude

 Suhoor: A Blessing of Nourishment

-At the time of Iftar individuals can reflect upon all the blessings of the day along with their loved ones.
+At the time of Iftar, individuals can reflect upon all the blessings of the day along with their loved ones.

 Acts of Charity and Gratitude During Ramadan

-“The example of those who spend their wealth in the way of Allah is like that of a grain of wheat which produces seven ears, with a hundred grains in each ear.”
+“The example of those who spend their wealth in the way of Allah is like that of a grain of wheat that produces seven ears, with a hundred grains in each ear.”
 (Quran, 2:261)

 Practical Ways to Cultivate Gratitude During Ramadan